nucypher/nucypher/docs/source/demos/heartbeat_demo.md

 data as she sees fit.

 The Heart Monitor uses this public key to produce a file with some amount of encrypted heart rate measurements;
-This file is uploaded to a storage layer (e.g., IPFS, S3, whatever).
+This file is uploaded to a storage layer (e.g., IPFS, S3, or whatever you choose).

 At some future point, she wants to share this information with other people, such as her Doctor.
 Once she obtains her Doctor's public keys, she can create a policy in the NuCypher network granting access to him.